 What are some goals to get rid of clutter?
 (6 Goals)

 Setting goals is an important step in getting rid of clutter.
-Here are six goals that can help you to tackle your clutter:
+Here are five goals that can help you to tackle your clutter:

 Clutter Goal #1 – Identify the Problem Areas

 Start by identifying the areas of your home or workspace that are most cluttered.
 This could be a particular room, closet, or even a desk.
 Once you have identified the problem areas, you can prioritize which areas to tackle first.